Greenville County School District

+The district includes the majority of Greenville County, though small portions are in other school districts.
+It also extends into a portion of Laurens County, where it includes that county's part of Fountain Inn.
+The district also extends into Spartanburg County, where it includes portions of Greer in that county.

 History

 Early history

 At the end of World War II, Greenville County had 86 school districts.
 The smallest was a one-room school; the two largest, Parker and Greenville City, served two-thirds of the student population.

 On August 23, 1951 the Greenville County Board of Education, chaired by J. B. League, established the School District of Greenville County and appointed nine trustees, with A. D. Asbury as chair.
 Dr. William F. Loggins was the first superintendent.
 An educational program of greater equality began to emerge, mainly by consolidating smaller schools.